wayoda/LedControl/README.md

 * ATmega1280
 * leonardo

+The following boards were able to compile on my machine once:

+* nano_every

 The following boards do **not** work at the moment:

 * due
+* genuino101

 All help regarding compatibility with more boards is welcome.